gradle-plugins/docker-gradle-plugin/README.md

 ./gradlew pushDockerImage
 ```

-Stop the ruuning service container of the current service.
+Stop the running service container of the current service.
 The name of the running container will be the project name.

 ```bash
 ./gradlew stopDockerContainer